My Boring Ass Life: Running into Various Celebrities

 Smith talks about his several encounters with many Hollywood stars, both old and upcoming.
 Once, during his daughter Harley's elementary school Fairy Tale Breakfast party, he ran into Johnny Depp, still wearing part of his Jack Sparrow makeup, who was in-between filming the Pirates of the Caribbean sequels.
 He also recollects on the time in which he met Burt Reynolds after "stealing" his donuts.
 An unlikely meeting with Bruce Willis resulted in Smith getting a major supporting part in Willis' film Live Free or Die Hard.
 In addition, he mentions a humorous encounter Mewes had at a club during the shoot of Jay and Silent Bob Strike Back with Leonardo DiCaprio and Tobey Maguire, who had recently been cast as Spider-Man.

 Meeting My Wife

 After realizing it has been seven years to the day they "did it", Smith recounts how he first met his wife, Jennifer Schwalbach Smith.
 During the promotional tour for his 1999 film Dogma, he was interviewed by Schwalbach ("Jen"), then a reporter for USA Today at the Independent Spirit Awards.
 Having half a day to kill before he had to go home, they dined on pizza breadsticks before he left for his flight back to New Jersey.
-A few months later, he met her again, had a few drinks, and they went back to her apartment where they made love for the first time.
-At this point, Smith stops and writes, "The rest can be seen in An Evening With Kevin Smith," in which he recounts how he was injured in the act of love-making.
+A few months later, he met her again, had a few drinks, and they went back to her apartment where they had sex for the first time.
+At this point, Smith stops and writes, "The rest can be seen in An Evening With Kevin Smith," in which he recounts how he was injured in the act of sex.